-Starting in Spring 2015, the California Student Sustainability Coalition (CSSC) will be providing mini-grant funding for student-led projects aimed at eliminating waste.
+Starting in Spring 2015, California Student Sustainability Coalition (CSSC) will be providing mini-grant funding for innovative, student-led projects aimed at eliminating waste on college campuses.

 Grants of up to $1,000 will be awarded for projects expected to last from January 1 to June 30, 2015.
-According to the CSSC website, short term projects will also be accepted “as long as they have measurable goals that track progress.”
+Short term projects will also be accepted “as long as they have measurable goals that track progress.”
 Students are encouraged to merge with existing community and campus projects already targeting the zero-waste goal, or fund an entirely new project.
-CSSC has listed example projects which include grey water systems, recycled art installations and sustainable dining ware sourcing.
+Sample projects include grey water systems, recycled art installations and sustainable foodware.

-The mini-grant program comes as a result of student and alumni efforts to receive funding for solutions aimed at zero waste.
-“For over a year, I had been thinking of launching a CSSC mini-grant program to support innovative student-led campus sustainability solutions,” said CSSC development director, Zen Trenholm.
-“After floating the idea at our winter leadership retreat this past January, students requested that we build out a pilot program for this year.”
+“For over a year, I had been thinking of launching a CSSC mini-grant program to support innovative student-led campus sustainability solutions,” said CSSC Development Director, Zen Trenholm.
+“After floating the idea at our Winter Leadership Retreat, students requested that we build out a pilot program for this year.”

-Before working at CSSC, Trenholm helped co-found SERC at UC Berkeley.
-“We founded SERC to be an institutionalized hub for students to develop high-impact, far-reaching, and radical campaigns, programs, and projects that combat the social status quo and deliver sustainable solutions to our biggest issues,” said Trenholm.
+Before working at CSSC, Trenholm helped co-found the University of California (UC) Berkeley Student Environmental Resource Center (SERC).
+“We founded SERC to be an institutionalized hub for students to develop high-impact, far-reaching, and radical campaigns that combat the status quo and deliver sustainable solutions to our biggest issues,” said Trenholm.
 “This is the philosophy and mission of CSSC and why I joined the organization in 2009.”

 “We will be helping our candidates put together strong applications as we want to train students on how to design for success and secure funding for their vision,” Trenholm continued.
 “I want students to have the tools and willingness to create their own solutions and to think strategically about how we can have the strongest impact with the effort we put in.”